Kim Zolciak-Biermann Blames Lack Of Body Diversity In Models For New Swimsuit Line On Coronavirus

 The mother of six was also asked if she would be expanding her line to include sizes and styles for women of different body types, to which the reality star responded, “yessss ma’am,” along with a wink emoji.

 Zolciak-Biermann has long been a fan of bathing suits and has previously said that she owns upwards of 1,000.
-It seems clear that her new swimsuit line is something that she is super passionate about.
+It seems clear that her new swimsuit line is something she is super passionate about.

 As previously reported by The Inquisitr, the line made its debut on June 1.
-The luxury line features just 10 suits to start and they range in price from $90 to $180.
+The luxury line so far features just 10 suits and they range in price from $90 to $180.
 Zolciak-Biermann has previously addressed her intentions to bring swimsuits to “women of all shapes and sizes.”

 “Kim has always been an advocate of self-love and finds her biggest joys in making others feel good about themselves – which is reflected in her mission to cater to women of all shapes and sizes to feel confident in her swimsuit designs (if you don’t see your exact size just yet, don’t worry!
-Exclusive plus sizes are coming soon!),” reads a section on her Salty K website.
+Exclusive plus sizes are coming soon!)” a section on her Salty K website details.

 Currently, most of the swimsuits available on Salty K range in size from XS to XL.